networknt/light-doc/content/en/concern/client.md

 #### Call from standalone app/mobile app

-To set the header with client credentials JWT token.
+To set the header with the client credentials JWT token.
 ```
     public void addCcToken(HttpRequest request) throws ClientException, ApiException
 ```

-To set the header with client credentials JWT token and traceabilityId.
+To set the header with the client credentials JWT token and traceabilityId.

 ```
     public void addCcTokenTrace(HttpRequest request, String traceabilityId) throws ClientException, ApiException